jkarvounis/BatchProcessor/README.md

 # Change log

+* Version 1.0.1 - Updated Nuget package to include proper dependencies.
+Server install in now more reliable, minor bug fixes.
-* Version 1.0 - Initial public release!
+* Version 1.0.0 - Initial public release!
 Downloadable installer created.
 Nuget package available.
-* Version 0.0 - This is not released yet.
+* Version 0.0.1 - This is not released yet.
 Still a work in progress.

 *If you feel generous, and wish to support my projects:*